 Norfolk Steps (Step On and Step Up) is an integral part of supporting the complex needs of our pupils.
 It is a requirement of the job that all class based staff (and some support staff) will receive this training from qualified trainers along with comprehensive updates and access to continued support.
 Unless assessed to be a credible witness, it is expected that all staff will support across the school as and when required.
 Failure to do so may result in disciplinary action being taken if all options of support have been explored and exhausted.
 There are instructors within the staff team.
 All staff are expected to positively engage with the training requirements to ensure they hold suitable knowledge to work across the school and across the range of needs.
-All staff receive "Step On" training with annual updates.
+All starters receive "Step On" and "Step Up" training when they join and then everyone receives training every 2 years for "Step On" and annually for "Step Up".
 We see this as essential because it is the responsibility of all staff to keep pupils and colleagues safe